 Whether a student is issued a suspension or expulsion is decided by a school discipline committee and based primarily on intent.
 When a suspension is issued, a parent conference is required.
 A student will not be allowed to return to school until the conference occurs.

-The conduct grade will be lowered twenty points for each suspension.
+The conduct grade will be lowered 25 points for each suspension.
 All suspensions will be held on campus.
 Parents are responsible for paying a fee of \$50.00 per day to cover the cost of the in-school suspension monitor.

-The school reserves the right to require a psychological evaluation by a school-approved psychologist/psychiatrist prior to a student's re-admittance into the classroom after a suspension.
+If we suspect the child is at risk for self-harm or a harm to others, the school reserves the right to require a psychological evaluation by a school-approved psychologist/psychiatrist prior to a student's re-admittance into the classroom after a suspension.
+However, the school does not have to go on the recommendation of an outside professional to admit child back into school.
 A copy of the evaluation must be provided to the school along with the right to contact the psychologist/psychiatrist.
 A student who is issued a suspension will receive 25 infraction points.

 Three suspensions in a school year will result in expulsion.